-Postgraduate Diploma/MSc in Applied Social Studies (Online)
+Postgraduate Diploma/MSc in Social Policy and Practice

 Students will consider the role of social policy in addressing some of the ‘wicked problems’ that contemporary societies face.
 Wicked problems are complex interdependent problems such as crime and poverty, which are often resistant to the policy solutions put in place by governments.
 Students will be exposed to the arguments for developing policy interventions in areas such as social security, health and housing, and the challenges of implementing and changing policy in these areas at a national and global level.